 In March 2021, we entered into a new forward interest rate swap agreement and carried the fair value of the terminated 2014 and 2020 Variable-to-Fixed Swaps into the new agreement in a "blend and extend" structured transaction.
 The purpose of this forward interest rate swap agreement is to fix the underlying risk-free rate, that would be associated with the anticipated issuance of new long-term debt by the Company in future periods.
 The forward interest rate swap would hedge the risk-free rate on forecasted long-term debt for a maximum of 11 years through March 2033.
-Risk associated with future changes in the 10year LIBOR interest rates have been fixed up to a notional amount of \$60 million with this instrument.
+Risk associated with future changes in the 10-year LIBOR interest rates have been fixed up to a notional amount of \$60 million with this instrument.
 The interest rate swap qualifies as a cash flow hedging instrument.
 The forward interest rate swap agreement was terminated and settled in April 2022.
 The hedging relationship is highly effective, therefore, the gain on the termination of the forward interest rate swap was included in accumulated other comprehensive income (loss).
-On June 28, 2023, the Company issued the 2023 Senior Notes with an aggregate principal amount of \$50 million at fixed interest rates of 7.25% and 7.50%.
+In June 2023, the Company issued the 2023 Senior Notes with an aggregate principal amount of \$50 million at fixed interest rates of 7.25% and 7.50%.
 The Company has elected to apply the optional expedient for hedging relationships affected by reference rate reform.
 Accordingly, no outstanding balance on the 2023 Senior Notes will preclude cash flow hedging with the existing LIBOR hedging instrument.
-The Company recognized a gain of \$0.4 million in earnings for the \$10 million over hedged portion of the interest rate swap.
-The remaining gain on this swap included in accumulated other comprehensive income (loss) at December 31, 2023, is \$1.2 million of which \$1.1 million will be reclassified into earnings within the next 12 months as interest expense in accordance with the forecasted transactions or the scheduled interest payments on the 2023 Senior Notes.
+The Company recognized a gain of \$0.4 million in earnings for the \$10 million over hedged portion of the interest rate swap in 2023.
+A net gain of \$0.1 million is included in accumulated other comprehensive income (loss) at December 31, 2024.
+The unamortized balance on this swap will be amortized into interest expense in accordance with the forecasted transactions or the scheduled interest payments on the 2023 Senior Notes and any future debt through March 2033.

-As of December 31, 2023, the aggregated gains and losses on these interest swaps that is included in accumulated other comprehensive income (loss) are a net gain of \$0.9 million.
+As of December 31, 2024, the aggregated gains and losses on these interest swaps that are included in accumulated other comprehensive income (loss) are a net gain of \$0.1 million.

-As of December 31, 2023, we had fixed rate long-term debt aggregating \$110 million and variable rate long-term debt aggregating \$56 million.
+As of December 31, 2024, we had fixed rate long-term debt aggregating \$110 million and variable rate long-term debt aggregating \$18 million.